adamsanderson/cesspit/README.markdown

 Why bother generating piles of HTML documents when your tests already do it for you?

-If you're using the Minitest, include `Cesspit::MinitestScanner`.
+If you're using the Minitest, use the `Cesspit::MinitestScanner`.
 For instance, in Rails, add this to your `test_helper.rb` file:

 ~~~ ruby
 require 'cesspit/minitest_scanner'